• Skip to primary navigation

 Cartagena to Tayrona National Park Map

-Feast your eyes on the map below to get a better idea of the land you will cover on this journey.
+Check the map below to see the land you’ll cover on this journey.

 Yes, there are various routes you can take; however, I found this route to be the most scenic and entertaining.